FAQ

 Our apologies for any inconvenience and confusion; we actively work to correct these situations with wayfinding apps whenever they arise.

-It is $15 per night with an electrical hookup (30 amp) and $12 per night without.
+It is $15 per night with an electrical hookup (30 or 50 amp) and $12 per night without.

 You can pay for your stay by cash, check, or credit card at the museum main office (120 E. Mill St. – across the footbridge), 9 a.m. – 5 p.m.
 Monday – Saturday, or online anytime via PAYPAL or VENMO.